-You will remember that the plan was to let out our house and live on Mehalah.
-This plan was however delayed by an unexpected event.
+You will remember that the plan was to let out our house and start living aboard our sailboat, Mehalah.
+This was however delayed by an unexpected event.

 Tough!!!
 As I was having to deal with an immensely annoyed and pretty much desperate Sorin.
 That same day I brought home from work post it notes and we started a brainstorming session.
 Among the options was buying a functional used engine that could replace the old one.
-We agreed that this would make most sense in the circumstances.
-And Sorin had a target again – finding that used engine!
+We agreed that replacing our boat motor would make most sense in the circumstances.
+Sorin had a target again – finding that used engine!
 Not an easy task given Mehalah’s age… His luck returned, as he found one pretty quickly in Hartlepool.
-He was now on a mission to service it, calibrate it for Mehalah and drop it on to the boat.
+He was now on a mission to servise it, calibrate it for Mehalah and drop it on to the boat.

-It was a time taking project to which our beloved neighbour, a former and very skilled car mechanic, contributed.
+It was a time taking project to which our beloved neighbour, a former and very skilled car mechanic, contributed a great deal.
 Our garage turned for a couple of months into a workshop.
 The minute Sorin was home from work you could find him in that garage!
 It was all worth it as in spring 2014 we could take Mehalah out at sea again!
 Happy days!

-We have now been living at Limehouse Basin for more than three years and gearing up for our next and most exciting adventure – sailing around the world!
+We have now been living aboard our sailboat at Limehouse Basin for more than three years and gearing up for our next and most exciting adventure – sailing around the world!
 We will leave everything behind and go ‘outwiththewind’.
 We would be delighted if you joined us in the journey!
-We would love to share our experiences with you, the delights and the challenges on the way.
+We would love to share our sailing adventures with you, the delights and the challenges on the way.

 If at least one of you will be inspired to realise their dreams, then the time spent writing was worthwhile!